IITCS584project/project/README.md

 r_p = r_f + \beta(r_m - r_f) + \alpha
 $$
 ![picture 2](images/cd0738c26ee573634feb007939c2bfcb7d4134346ffeec6500959b4b99b67179.png)
 So if the $R_p$ is above SML( eg. point B), that means the market accept a higher return associates with the market risk, then this security is undervalued.
-And if $r_p$ is under SML (eg. point A), that means the market accepts a small return associates with market risk.
+And if $r_p$ is under SML (eg. point A), that means the market accepts a low return associates with market risk.
 ### Fama's 3 Factor Model
 From CAPM model's view, the return of a stock derives only from the market's return, or we can say that the market risk is the only risk.
 But  in 1993 Fama and French public another model which extends the CAPM introducing SMB and HML
 $$